I'm an introvert

 Clutter is painful to watch.
 I'll squint my eyes with judgment if I see you don't clean your plates (I might not say anything, but my burning gaze would tell).
 Especially if people consciously choose the food themselves, not by any force.

 Goodbye, Things is one of my favorite book.
-"It felt very cleansing, like taking a shower at the end of a long day," reviewed Alice, one Goodreads user.
+To quote Alice, one Goodread user: "It felt very cleansing, like taking a shower at the end of a long day."
 I try to be mindful and deliberate of the things I own.

 Sharing some tips from the book: